 We hope you’ll join us and experience the mystical appeal of this superbly photogenic and immensely soul-satisfying part of the world.

-Day 2: Oct 20 Depart Edinburgh this morning via exquisite Loch Lomond and Trossachs National Park with a stop at the Falls of Dochart—our first chance to practice long exposures to capture the cascades with a milky soft effect.
-Time permitting, we might include a stop to photograph Kilchurn Castle ruins.
+Day 2: Oct 5 Depart Edinburgh this morning via exquisite Loch Lomond and Trossachs National Park with a stop at the Falls of Dochart—our first chance to practice long-exposures to capture the cascades with milky soft effect.
+Time permitting, we might include a stop to photograph the Kelpies–the world’s largest statues of horses.
 We continue via Glencoe, one of the most spectacular glens in Scotland and a setting for films from Harry Potter to the James Bond movie Skyfall.
 We’ll photograph at the iconic Black Rock Cottage and Lagangarbh Hut, ending with sunset at The Three Sisters viewpoint before arriving in Fort William.
-Overnight: FORT WILLIAM